Verified Performance Record

 $144,000 Prime Contract Value

-The Arborist deployed specialized extraction techniques across all 160 acres, removing 122 hazard trees with zero archaeological impact.
-The earthwork-adjacent removals were executed using carbide cutting and airspade methods under BCMA supervision.
+The Arborist removed 122 hazard trees with zero archaeological impact.
 The site was fully recovered and reopened in under 3 days — restoring access to 150,000 annual visitors.

 Verified Performance Metrics